twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 In this toy example, consumer 1 is interested in community 1 only, whereas consumer 3 is interested in all three communities.
 There is also a noise removal step applied to the Interested In matrix.

 We use the InterestedIn embeddings to capture consumer's long-term interest.
-The InterestedIn embeddings is one of our major source for consumer-based tweet recommendations.
+The InterestedIn embeddings are one of our major sources for consumer-based tweet recommendations.

 ### Producer Embeddings
 When computing the Known For matrix, each producer can only be Known For a single community.
 Although this maximally sparse matrix is useful from a computational perspective, we know that our users tweet about many different topics and may be "Known" in many different communities.
 Producer embeddings ( *Ṽ* )  are used to capture this richer structure of the graph.